Arts Junction – the meeting point for the arts in Arundel, whatever their inspiration, whatever their realisation.

 Arts Junction is a brand new mixed arts venture in the heart of Arundel.
 Arundel is a rich melting pot of music, theatre and the visual arts, but what’s been missing is a way of bringing them all together.

-Hence Arts Junction was born – a chance for artists to bring and take away ideas & inspiration from across as many art forms as the local community can foster.
+Hence Arts Junction – a chance for artists to bring and take away ideas & inspiration from across as many art forms as the local community can foster.

-The event will be a regular monthly evening offering up a mixture of poetry, music, theatre and visual art provided by different artists each month.
+The event occurs monthly on the second Monday of each month, the evening offering up a mixture of poetry, music, theatre and visual art provided by different artists each month.

-Barry Smith, Mike Carey, Bill Brennan and Karin Moorhouse will curate each of their respective art interests to ensure a balanced and varied mix of artistic expression.
+Mike Carey, Barry Smith and Bill Brennan curate each of their respective art interests to ensure a balanced and varied mix of artistic expression.

-Tickets will be £10 and all the money goes directly to the artists involved on the evening.
+Tickets are £12 and the money goes directly to the artists involved on the evening.